How to dress casual and comfortable when you have formal style essences

 In general, find dressy versions of casual clothes

 A neutral V-neck instead of a standard t-shirt is one example.
-A t-shirt with a lace is another.
+A t-shirt with lace detail is another.
 Swapping a sweatshirt for a shrug that ties in the front might bring in Romantic; an elongated cardigan might instead bring in Ethereal, or Dramatic if it appears stiff.
 You can get creative.
 If you crave to wear flannels but you’re a Romantic Ethereal Dramatic, you could wear something like a black semi-sheer dress top in silky material that if worn unbuttoned essentially has the same silhouette and comfort level as a flannel—it just reads as way dressier, as Romantic Ethereal Dramatic instead of Natural like a typical flannel.

 Avoid perfection